 ARN-YITSKHOK GRODZENSKI (October 19, 1891-1941)

-He was born in Vekshne (Viekšniai), Kovno region, Lithuania.
+He was a poet, journalist, and translator, born in Vekshne (Viekšniai), Kovno region, Lithuania.
 He was descended from an elite rabbinical pedigree: his grandfather was rabbi in Ivye (Iwie, Iwye), and his father’s brother was the famed gaon R. Chaim-Ozer Grodzenski of Vilna.
 His father also was an ordained rabbi, but devoted himself to business.
-A misfortune befell the young Arn-Yitskhok at his birth: he choked from screaming and fainted, and the town doctor continuously shook him so that he would return to life, and he thereby so seriously injured the baby’s vocal chords that he was left with a deformity in his speech for his entire life.
-When he was three years of age, his parents moved with him to Vilna, and he then began to study in religious primary school, later at age thirteen he entered a Russian secondary school at which he remained for four or five years.
+A misfortune befell the young Arn-Yitskhok at his birth: he choked from screaming and fainted, and the town doctor continuously shook him so that he would return to life, and he thereby so seriously injured the baby’s vocal chords that he was left with a deformity in his speech his entire life.
+When he was three years of age, his parents moved with him to Vilna, and he then began to study in religious primary school; later at age thirteen he entered a Russian secondary school at which he remained for four or five years.
 His inexhaustible energy and diligence in study began to be clear in his school forms.
 He read voluminously and early on began to write.
-At age seventeen he published his first poem in the Vilna daily newspaper Di yudishe tsaytung (The Jewish newspaper), edited by Lipman Levin.
+In 1906 he published his first poem in the Vilna daily newspaper Di yudishe tsaytung (The Jewish newspaper), edited by Lipman Levin.
 In 1910 he left for Antwerp, Belgium, where he mastered the art of polishing diamonds.
-He was a cofounder of the local society “Kultur” (Culture), and he later contributed to Yiddish periodicals that cropped up in those in the smaller countries of Western Europe, such as: Dos vokhnblat (The weekly newspaper) in Copenhagen (1911), published by Yoysef Letitshenski; Der yudisher student (The Jewish student), a monthly, in Ghent, Belgium (1912); Der mayrev (The West), the first Yiddish newspaper in Antwerp (starting in January 1913); Der shtern (The star), a weekly, in Antwerp (from March 1913).
+He was a cofounder of the local society “Kultur” (Culture), and he later contributed to Yiddish periodicals that cropped up in the smaller countries of Western Europe, such as: Dos vokhnblat (The weekly newspaper) in Copenhagen (1911), published by Yoysef Letitshenski; Der yudisher student (The Jewish student), a monthly, in Ghent, Belgium (1912); Der mayrev (The West), the first Yiddish newspaper in Antwerp (starting in January 1913); Der shtern (The star), a weekly, in Antwerp (from March 1913).
 In 1913 he returned to Vilna.
 He contributed to the local daily newspapers Der tog (The day) and Der shtern, as well as to Der fraynd (The friend) in Warsaw.
-He brought out a Passover news sheet, Friling-kveyten (Spring flowers) and published his first collection of poetry, entitled Aynzame klangen (Lonely sounds) (Vilna, 1914), 40 pp. During WWI, when the Russians evacuated Vilna, he left with a tide of homeless people toward Russia, and together with his parents settled in Ekaterinoslav, Ukraine, where in 1916 he met with a new and far worse misfortune: he fell under a tramway and lost both feet.
+He brought out a Passover news sheet, Friling-kveyten (Spring flowers) and published his first collection of poetry, entitled Eynzame klangen (Lonely sounds) (Vilna: B. A. Kletskin, 1914), 40 pp. During WWI, when the Russians evacuated Vilna, he left with a tide of homeless people toward Russia, and together with his parents settled in Ekaterinoslav, Ukraine, where in 1916 he met with a new and far worse misfortune: he fell under a tramway and lost both feet.
 For the remainder of his life he would have to use crutches to move about.
 This tragic occurrence overcame him, and it would require even more energy and perseverance to return to writing.
-After the February-March Revolution in 1917, he wrote for various Yiddish newspapers in Russia, as well as: Folkstsaytung (People’s newspaper) and Naye tsayt (Our time) in Kiev; Unzer lebn (Our life) and Dos naye lebn (The new life) in Odessa; the anthology Tsukunft (Future) in Kharkov; and Trep (Stairs) in Ekaterinoslav, among others.
+He did continue his creative work, contributing to a variety of Yiddish publications after the February-March Revolution in 1917, such as: Folkstsaytung (People’s newspaper) and Naye tsayt (Our time) in Kiev; Undzer lebn (Our life) and Dos naye lebn (The new life) in Odessa; and the anthology Tsukunft (Future) in Kharkov; among others.
 For the Moscow anthology Fremds (Abroad), he contributed a series of translations in verse of Goethe, Heine, Hamsun, Pushkin, Lermontov, Balmont, and Tyutchev, among others.
 His two longer Pushkin translations appeared at the time in book form: the poem Poltave (Poltava) (Kharkov: Yidish, 1919), 71 pp., second improved edition (Vilna, 1923), with a short biography of Pushkin; and the novel Yevgeni onyegin (Evgenii Onegin) (Ekaterinoslav: Visnshaft, 1919), a second improved edition (Vilna, 1923), 235 pp., with a preface by Grodzenski on the character of the work.
-In accordance with this translation, for the first time this work was staged in Yiddish in Vilna.
+In accordance with this translation, for the first time this work was staged in Yiddish in Vilna as an opera.